Heavy Truck Inspection: Preventing Unscheduled Downtime

 The Heavy Truck Inspection

-The inspection itself is similar to a driver’s vehicle inspection but geared more toward preventing unscheduled downtime.
+The inspection itself is similar to a truck driver’s vehicle inspection but geared more toward preventing unscheduled downtime.
 Whether you charge for the inspection is up to you, but consider the amount of time your tech will put into it, based off this sample list of inspection steps to follow when checking a unit:

 - Check all engine and auto transmission fluid.